TinkuMalibu/random-colors/README.md

-Small project using EventListerner # random-colors
+Small project using EventListener # random-colors JavaScript
+When the user clicks on a bottom, the background color changes